Western Digital 'My Cloud' Devices Have a Hardcoded Backdoor - Slashdot

 Re: (Score:1)

 And will Sarsbane-Oxley be applied?
-(Score:1)
+(Score:2, Interesting)

 With Sarsbane-Oxley passed years ago, not a single CEO has been held accountable.
 Yet, this is ANOTHER case where the CEO SHOULD be an MUST be held accountable for allowing their company to produce a clear and dangerous product deficency.